dynamsoft-docs/license-server-docs/common/usageAlerts.md

 Yes.
 This is done differently for different hosting options.

-For Self-hosting LTS, simply use a semicolon to separate different emails in the LTS management portal
+For Self-hosting DLS, simply use a semicolon to separate different emails in the DLS management portal

 ![Configure recipients for notification on Self hosting]({{site.assets}}imgs/usagealerts-001.png)

-For Dynamsoft-hosting LTS, email notifications are sent to all contacts configured for a specific order.
+For Dynamsoft-hosting DLS, email notifications are sent to all contacts configured for a specific order.
 You can check the contacts or add more in the customer portl

 ![Configure recipients for notification on DS hosting1]({{site.assets}}imgs/usagealerts-002.png)